 Working with mid-size companies, we often hear the terms Sales and Marketing used together.
 In some ways, this is logical because the two need to work together.
 But in fact, they are two very different functions and require very different skills.

-The job of Sales is to “sell what’s in stock”.
-The company has specific products or services and the job of Sales is to sell those things.
+What is Sales?
+Sales is the team whose job it is to “sell what’s in stock”.
+The company has specific products or services and—and it's up to Sales to sell those things.
 Sales develops relationships with customers and/or channel partners.
 They knock down the doors, overcome objections, negotiate prices and terms and often work internally to be sure their customer’s orders are filled.

 The perspective of Sales is from inside the company out toward the customers and their horizon is focused on this week, this month and this quarter.
 If sales is not focused on the now, then there may not be any revenue this week, month or quarter.